Saab 90 Scandia

-The Saab 90 Scandia was a civil passenger aeroplane, manufactured by the Svenska Aeroplan Aktiebolaget (SAAB), in Linköping, Sweden.
-In 1944, as it was becoming clear that hostilities in Europe (the Second World War) would soon be at an end, SAAB realised that the company had to diversify from purely military endeavours if it were to survive.
-The board therefore decided to put into action a plan to manufacture a twin-engined, short- to medium-haul passenger aircraft, as a successor for the Douglas DC-3.
-(This was the same commercially driven stimulus that led to automobile production, with the Ursaab and subsequent Saab 92 passenger vehicles.)
+The Saab 90 Scandia was a civil passenger aeroplane, manufactured by Svenska Aeroplan Aktiebolaget (SAAB), in Linköping, Sweden.
+In 1944, as it became clear that hostilities in Europe (the Second World War) would soon end, SAAB realised that the company had to diversify from purely military endeavours if it were to survive.
+The board therefore decided to manufacture a twin-engined, short- to medium-haul passenger aircraft, as a successor for the Douglas DC-3.
+(This diversification also led to automobile production, with the Ursaab and subsequent Saab 92 passenger vehicles.)

 The design of the 90 Scandia was quite similar to the DC-3.
 The most distinct visible difference was that the 90 had tricycle landing gear while the DC-3 had a tailwheel.
 The Scandia also had a quite different vertical stabilizer shape, and numerous more subtle differences.
 The 90 had to compete with the many surplus DC-3s available on the market at the same time, making sales difficult.

 Design and development

-Development started in February 1944.
-Takeoff weight was specified at about 11,600 kg, with a range of about 1,000 km.
+In late 1943, the design office of SAAB realised that the demand for military aircraft would be likely to considerably drop once the Second World War came to an end, and consultations were made with the Swedish airline AB Aerotransport to determine the airline's needs for new airliners.
+SAAB's board of directors decided to launch detailed design work on the new airliner, known initially as Projekt CT, in February 1944.
+The new airliner was intended to be a short to medium-range replacement for ABA's Douglas DC-3s.
+It was a low-winged, all-metal twin-engined aircraft and was planned to carry 25–30 passengers, with a range of about 1000 kg and a take-off weight of about 11600 kg.
+Pratt & Whitney R-2000 Twin Wasp radial engines rated at 1450 hp were chosen for the project, with the intention that the first prototype would fly in summer 1945.

+Production of the prototype was delayed by industrial action in early 1945, and the desire to seek airworthiness certification under American rules to aid export sales.
+The project was publicly announced in December 1945, with the name SAAB 90 Scandia.

 The prototype Saab 90 (Scandia) first flew in November 1946.
 It was capable of seating 24–32 passengers, with low-speed capability.
 It was to be fitted with Pratt & Whitney R-2000 engines.
 It had a single nosewheel and fully retractable landing gear.
 ABA Swedish Airlines, a predecessor of SAS, ordered 11 examples.
 The Type certificate was issued in June 1950.
 Delivery started in October 1950 but, after testing, specification had changed to the Pratt & Whitney R-2180-E Twin Wasp E. Two Brazilian airlines (VASP and Aerovias do Brasil) also ordered a total of six aircraft.
 The prototype was subsequently converted to a luxury private executive aircraft for the Brazilian industrialist Olavo Fontoura.